Legrandin/PyAuthenNTLM2/README.rst

 If the user belonged to a sub-group of ``Power Users`` called ``Super Power Users``, they would pass the check too.
-A user that does not belong to any of such groups is denied access, even if its credentials were correct, unless its name is included in a ``Require user`` option.
+A user that does not belong to any of such groups is denied access, even if its credentials were correct, unless its name is included in a ``PythonOption Require user`` option.

 If you are working in a complex setup with multiple AD servers, you may want